by Andrew Purvis

 Grbich’s practice is characterised by a willingness to surrender the customary authority of the artist, quieting her own voice in order to better hear the noises that emerge from tangential, undefined spaces.
 Whether these are ephemeral, loose communities of urban dwellers or fragile fringe territories, Grbich’s work provides a conduit through which others’ voices might be heard.

-Text by Andrew Purvis, Adelaide-based artist, writer and curator.
+Andrew Purvis is an Adelaide-based artist, writer and curator.